Associate Professor, 2022 Carnegie Fellow

-Logan, Amanda L., and Ann B. Stahl (In press) Genealogies of Practice in and of the Environment in Banda, Ghana.
+Logan, Amanda L., and Ann B. Stahl (2017) Genealogies of Practice in and of the Environment in Banda, Ghana.
 Journal of Archaeological Method and Theory.

 Logan, Amanda L. (2016) “Why Can’t People Feed Themselves?”: Archaeology as Alternative Archive of Food Security in Banda, Ghana.
 American Anthropologist 118 (3): 508-524.

 Logan, Amanda L. (2016) An Archaeology of Food Security in Banda, Ghana.
 Archeological Papers of the American Anthropological Association 27: 106-119.

 Ball, Terry, Karol Chandler-Ezell, Neil Duncan, Ruth Dickau, Thomas C. Hart, Jose Iriarte, Carol Lentfer, Amanda Logan, Houyuan Lu, Marco Madella, Deborah M. Pearsall, Dolores Piperno, Arlene M. Rosen, Luc Vrydaghs, Alison Weisskopf, Jianping Zhang (2016) Phytoliths as a Tool for Studying Agricultural Origins and Dispersal around the World.
 Journal of Archaeological Science 68: 32-45.

 Hamada, Shingo, Richard Wilk, Amanda Logan, Sara Minard, and Amy Trubek (2015) The Future of Food Studies.
 Food, Culture, and Society 18(1):167-186.

 Logan, Amanda L., and M. Dores Cruz (2014) Gendered Taskscapes: Food, Farming, and Craft Production in Banda, Ghana, in the 18th to 21st centuries.
 African Archaeological Review 31(2): 203-231.